PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 #### Block code

-When it comes to serious code block, it's always better to use syntax highlighting, it Jekyll it works a bit differently than GitHub.
+When it comes to serious code block, it's always better to use syntax highlighting, with Jekyll it works a bit differently compared to GitHub.
 You will have to use a liquid tag: {% raw %}`{% highlight LANG OPT_1 OPT_2 ... %}`{% endraw %}

 <pre><code>{% raw %}{% highlight php startinline=true linenos %}